ramzy1453/djezzy-code-fest-front/README.md

-# Matarmihach
+# 🚀 Zaytoun - Djezzy Code Fest Submission (Frontend)

+## 🏆 Team Name

+**Zaytoun**

-## Overview
+## 📖 Project Description

-This is the frontend of our web application built using Next.js.
+Algeria, like many other countries, faces a significant food waste crisis.
+Despite food insecurity affecting parts of the population, large quantities of edible food go to waste due to:

+- Inefficient food distribution between suppliers, restaurants, and consumers.
+- Lack of awareness about food conservation and sustainable consumption.
+- Surplus food in supermarkets and restaurants that is discarded instead of redistributed.

+Our web application built with NextJS gives solution to that.

 It features a modern UI with **ShadCN**, handles state management and API requests efficiently with **React Query**, and implements **cookie-based authentication** for secure user sessions.

 ## Tech Stack